 Confidentiality and information security

 Confidentiality is at the core of therapeutic work and this extends to how I capture, use and store any personal or sensitive information.
+This includes any information gathered from clients face to face, via telephone or online.

 Any information you provide concerning contact details, medical history or other sensitive information during an assessment session, or during ongoing therapy, will be kept in hard copy and stored in a locked file.
 No digital files, containing confidential or sensitive information will be held.
 Information will be retained for up to five years after the term of therapy has ended after which time it will be securely destroyed.